3a1b2c3/Honest-history-of-visual-effects-and-animation/README.md

-Since there are thousands of companies in the field this is selection only, a great overview can be found here https://public.tableau.com/profile/jordan.gowanlock#!/vizhome/TopVFXandAnimationStudiosLifespanGanttContracts_15979703497480/TopVFXandAnimationStudioLifespans for a lit of effect films see https://en.wikipedia.org/wiki/Visual_Effects_Society
+Since there are thousands of companies in the field this is selection only, a great overview can be found here https://public.tableau.com/profile/jordan.gowanlock#!/vizhome/TopVFXandAnimationStudiosLifespanGanttContracts_15979703497480/TopVFXandAnimationStudioLifespans for a list of effect films see https://en.wikipedia.org/wiki/Visual_Effects_Society

 | Year <img width=20/>| <img width=400/> | <img width=150/> | <img width=100/>|
 | --            | :----------------------        |     :-:     |      --:   |